-To configure port trunking, click on the Link Aggregation hyperlink in the Configuration folder to bring up the Link Aggregation Group Entries table:
+To configure port trunking, open the Link Aggregation folder and click on the Link Aggregation Configuration hyperlink in the Configuration folder to bring up the Link Aggregation Group Entries table:

-Add ビハビビハビ NEAR
+Add NYYYYY N RAVE ARK C

-Link Aggregation Group Entries
+Current Link A ggregation Group Entries

-Group ID State Delete
+Group ID State Туре Delete

-1 Enabled ×
+1 Enabled LACP ×

-Figure 6-9.
+Figure 6-7.
 Port Link Aggregation Group Entries window

 To configure port trunk groups, click the Add button to add a new trunk group and use the Link Aggregation Settings menu (see example below) to set up trunk groups.
 To modify a port trunk group, click the hyperlinked group number corresponding to the entry you wish to alter.
-To delete a port trunk group, click the corresponding under the Delete heading in the Current Link Aggregation Group Entries table.
+To delete a port trunk group, click the corresponding \bowtie under the Delete heading in the Current Link Aggregation Group Entries table.